 The best Amex Platinum strategy going forward

-If you’re thinking “oh no, I usually travel with a couple of other people,” keep in mind that adding additional users on the personal version of the Amex Platinum is a particularly good deal (unfortunately on the business version this isn’t nearly as good of a value).
+If you’re thinking “oh no, I usually travel with a couple of other people,” keep in mind that adding additional users can be helpful.

-You can add up to three additional cardmembers for a total of $175 (Rates & Fees), which comes out to under $60 per cardmember.
+You’ll pay $195 for each authorized user (Rates & Fees).
 Those additional cardmembers get many benefits, including Centurion Lounge access.
 This is a rather affordable way to deal with this change, assuming you value Centurion Lounge access and consistently travel with the same people.

 There’s quite an opportunity cost to spending $75,000 per year on the Amex Platinum, unless you spend a lot on airfare (a category in which the card earns 5x points).
 There are much better cards for everyday spending.